 Specification.- In order to obtain a patent, an applicant must fully and particularly describe the invention therein claimed in a complete specification.
 The disclosure of the invention in a complete specification must be such that a person skilled in the art may be able to perform the invention.
 This is possible only when an applicant discloses the invention fully and particularly including the best method of performing the invention.
 The Specification is a techno-legal document containing full scientific details of the invention and claims to the patent rights.
 The Specification, thus, forms a crucial part of the Patent Application.
 It is mandatory on the part of an applicant to disclose fully and particularly various features constituting the invention.
 The Specification may be filed either as a provisional or as a complete specification.
-The Specification in Form-1 and other documents, in duplicate, along with the prescribed fee as given in the First Schedule.
+The Specification (provisional or complete) is to be submitted in Form-2 along with the Application in Form-1 and other documents, in duplicate, along with the prescribed fee as given in the First Schedule.
 The first page of the Form 2 shall contain: